gecio/gecio.github.io/docs/_gks/clusterlifecycle/upgradingacluster/index.en.md

 Refreshing pods in all Deployments
 ```

-Now all pods are cleanly distributed across our nodes.
+Now all pods are cleanly distributed across your nodes.